cyborginc/cyborgdb-js/README.md

 # CyborgDB JavaScript/TypeScript SDK

-The **CyborgDB JavaScript/TypeScript SDK** provides a comprehensive client library for interacting with CyborgDB, the first Confidential Vector Database.
+The **CyborgDB JavaScript/TypeScript SDK** provides a comprehensive client library for interacting with [CyborgDB](https://www.cyborg.co), the first Confidential Vector Database.
 This SDK enables you to perform encrypted vector operations including ingestion, search, and retrieval while maintaining end-to-end encryption of your vector embeddings.
 Built with TypeScript, it offers full type safety and seamless integration into modern JavaScript and TypeScript applications.

+This SDK provides an interface to `cyborgdb-service` which you will need to separately install and run in order to use the SDK.
+For more info, please see our [docs](https://docs.cyborg.co)

 **Why CyborgDB?**